I currently have 8 ponds I’ve built around my property. This gives me a good insight into how much a diy pond will cost.

 Obviously all these different pond projects have varied in price, so let’s take a look at how much each pond has cost me to build.

 Even though these ponds were cheap to set up they have provided me with endless joy.

 - The next size up is 2 wine barrel ponds with bog filters.
 These i use to grow out or breed small pond fish like rosy barbs and white cloud mountain minnows.
-These cost me just over $100 each.
+These cost me just under $150 each.

 - Then i have 2 ornamental aquaponics systems that i currently have goldfish in.
-These set ups cost me around $300 each.
+These set ups cost me under $300 each.